smartsdk/dataModels/Building/BuildingOperation/doc/spec.md

 These are the modified attributes  compared to GSMA model:

-+ `plannedStartDate` : The planned start date for the operation..
++ `startDate` : The planned start date for the operation.
     + Attribute type: [DateTime](https://schema.org/DateTime)
     + Required

-+ `plannedEndDate` : The planned end date for the operation..
++ `endDate` : The planned end date for the operation.
     + Attribute type: [DateTime](https://schema.org/DateTime)
     + Required

-+ `actualStartDate` : The actual start date for the operation.
++ `dateStarted` : The actual start date for the operation.
     + Attribute type: [DateTime](https://schema.org/DateTime)
     + Optional

-+ `actualEndDate` : The actual end date for the operation.
++ `dateFinished` : The actual end date for the operation.
     + Attribute type: [DateTime](https://schema.org/DateTime)
     + Optional